-Electronic Trial Master File systems are becoming more common place within life sciences organizations and are one of the fundamental pieces you need to run a well-oiled clinical program.
-However, not everyone is on the same page, and strangely eTMF systems can be seen by member of your finance team as an added expense rather than a smart investment.
+Electronic Trial Master File systems are becoming more commonplace within life sciences organizations and are one of the fundamental pieces you need to run a well-oiled clinical program.
+However, not everyone is on the same page, and strangely eTMF systems can be seen by a member of your finance team as an added expense rather than a smart investment.

-Preparing a proposal for budget approval is always a challenge.
+Preparing a proposal for budget approval to finance your new TMF environment is always a challenge.
 This becomes even more challenging when the finance team is unaware of your team’s needs, pains and goals.
 Here are a few tips on easing that process and getting approval from your finance team for an eTMF system at your organization.

 1. Position your request to your CFO’s vision

 It is easier to get your finance team on board if what you are pitching is in line with their vision.
 Do some digging and see what your CFO and team's strategies and goals are for the coming year.
 These goals could be trying to improve efficiencies in cross-functional groups, automate certain current processes, increase data security etc. Once you know their goals you can demonstrate how implementing an eTMF system might be the key that gets them strides closer to achieving their goals.